Justin Kotelawala

-Justin Kotelawala, CBE, JP (22 August 1904 - 2 April 1973) was a Sri Lankan businessman and Senator.
-He was the former Chairman of the Ceylinco Group.
+Justin Kotelawala, CBE, JP (22 August 1904 - 2 April 1973) was a Sri Lankan businessman and senator.
+He was the former chairman of the Ceylinco Group.

 Early life and education

-He was born to John Kotelawala, a police inspector turned businessman and Alice Elisabeth Kotelawala, daughter of Mudaliyar Don Charles Gemoris Attygalle, wealthy land and mine owner.
-His elder brother was Sir John Kotelawala, the third Prime Minister of Sri Lanka and his sister was Freda Kotelawala, who married Dr C. V. S. Corea, a Homeopathy practitioner, their sons were Dr Gamani Corea and Vijaya Corea.
+He was born to John Kotelawala, a police inspector turned businessman and Alice Elisabeth Kotelawala, daughter of Mudaliyar Don Charles Gemoris Attygalle, a wealthy land and mine owner.
+His elder brother was Sir John Kotelawala, the third Prime Minister of Sri Lanka and his sister was Freda Kotelawala.

 The Kotelawalas lived in considerable comfort owing to the considerable land and mine holdings of his grandfather Mudaliyar Attygalle, which his father managed following the death of his grandfather.
 After he was forced out of the management of the Attygalle estates by the family, Kotelawala Snr started his own business ventures including the Ceylon-Japan Trading Company.
 In 1907, he was arrested and found guilty of conspiring to murder his brother-in-law, Francis Attygalle.
 While the murder trial was underway, Kotelawala Snr committed suicide by poisoning himself.

 Kotelawala was three years old when his father died and with this, the family fortunes declined after much funds were spent on the legal defence of his father.
 Alice Kotelawala who had converted to Christianity slowly built up the family wealth through careful management of their remaining land holdings and the share of the Kahatagaha graphite mine, which she received from her younger sister Ellen and brother-in-law, Fredrick Richard Senanayake.
-With F. R. Senanayake taking a keen interest in the education of the Kotelawala children.
+F. R. Senanayake took a keen interest in the education of the Kotelawala children.

-He was educated at the Royal College, Colombo and at the University of Cambridge, where he gained a MA.
+Justin Kotelawala was educated at the Royal College, Colombo and at the University of Cambridge, where he gained an MA.